VBayesLab/VBLabDocs/VB-CGVB.md

 ```
 ---
 ## Description
 `Post = CGVB(Mdl,data,Name,Value)` runs the CGVB algorithm to return the estimation results `Post` given the model `Mdl` and data `data`.
-The model `Mdl` can be a VBLab supported or custom models.
+The model `Mdl` can be a VBLab supported or custom model.
 The custom models can be defined as class objects or function handles. `Name` and `Value` specify additional options using one or more name-value pair arguments.
 For example, you can specify how many samples used to estimate the lower bound.

 See: [Input Arguments](#input-arguments), [Output Argument](#output-arguments), [Examples](#examples)